caabernathy/applinksmeetup2014/README.md

 2. Set the `fb:app_id` property to your Facebook app id.
 3. Deploy your changes to Parse Hosting.

-The canonical URL for your cat is https://[YOUR_PARSE_SUBDOMAIN]/cat.html.
+The canonical URL for your cat content is https://[YOUR_PARSE_SUBDOMAIN]/cat.html.
 Note it for later use.

-## The Dog
+### The Dog

 1. Create the App Links metadata using [Facebook's App Link Host API](https://developers.facebook.com/docs/graph-api/reference/v2.1/app/app_link_hosts), example: